-THE INDUSTRIAL REVOLUTION (IR) was a period 1700s to 1800s when new energy uses of coal and steam powered revolutionary machines that reduced human labour and increased production and population.
+THE INDUSTRIAL REVOLUTION (IR) was a period 1700s to 1800s when new-found energy uses of coal and revolutionary steam-powered machines reduced human labour and dramatically increased production and population.
 New technologies changed the nature of labour, society and farming.

 Our school tour explores these impacts on Melbourne of the Industrial Revolution including settlement, ports, technologies, transport, inventions, land use, shipping, geography, railways, buildings, mills, emigration and impact on Indigenous people,.

 WHEN: Our school tour dates are by arrangement and are usually two hours in length normally starting and finishing at Federation Square Students explore the surrounding river, park and urban CBD.